Wail-amara/Wail-amara/README.md

 🥅 Goals: Getting my Degree and Working with clients

-⚡ Fun fact:  I'll become a business owner in the next few years
+⚡ Fun fact:  I'll create my own development company in the next few years

 ## 📫 How to reach me :